 Often the couple or individual will choose anonymous donors as a way to ignore or negate the fact that the donor is a real person.
 Choosing an anonymous donor will feel less fearful to them because they might think that the chances of their children being curious about, searching for, or finding their biological parent will not be as high.

 Many will withhold the truth from their children.
-And even if they decide to disclose, many will risk passing along their insecurities and fears in regards to their child having any type of curiosity about, and wishing to connect with, their unknown biological family.
-Not making peace with your lack of biological connection may create discourse within your child, when any natural feelings of curiosity arise within them.
+And even if they decide to disclose, many will risk passing along their insecurities and fears with regard to their child having any type of curiosity about and wishing to connect with their unknown biological family.
+Not making peace with your lack of biological connection may create discord within your child, when any natural feelings of curiosity arise within them.

 These issues come up for both straight couples and LGBT families.
-I hear all too often that the non-bio mom in an LGBT family, for example, is afraid of a child reaching out to half siblings and/or their donors, saying, “biology doesn’t make a family.”
-Their sadness is about not being able to give their child that genetic connection that he or she so greatly desires from people outside their nuclear family.
+I hear all too often that the non-bio mom in an LGBT family, for example, is afraid of a child reaching out to half-siblings and/or their donor, saying, “Biology doesn’t make a family.”
+Their sadness is about not being able to give their child that genetic connection that they so greatly desire from people outside their nuclear family.
 All too often this is expressed as disappointment or anger, so that a child feels a great sense of betrayal, even just thinking about the unknown people they are genetically related to.
 This can be paralyzing to the donor offspring who have a longing or desire to connect with these unknown relatives and actually make efforts to do so.

 Surprisingly, there are even some single mothers by choice who also experience fear as they contemplate that their child has genetic relatives out there that are not known.
-They sometimes want to think that their child is unique, and the thought that there might be 5, 10, 50 or more than a 100 others out there born from “their” donors is unsettling.
+They sometimes want to think that their child is unique, and the thought that there might be 5, 10, 50, or more than 100 others out there born from “their” donor is unsettling.
 Sometimes these moms even try to buy up all the available vials of sperm, so that no more children can be born from their donor.
-Even these moms sometimes want to keep their children from connecting with their half siblings and/or donors.
+Even these moms sometimes want to keep their children from connecting with their half-siblings and/or donors.

-And at some point, it will be up to the child to define his own sense of family.
-What may be just a “donated cell” to the parent, often means a lot more to a donor conceived person.
-If a child grows up in a family where half of their genetic, ancestral and medical background is minimized, or negated, they can feel a lot of guilt if and when they become curious about this invisible side of themselves.
+And at some point, it will be up to the child to define their own sense of family.
+What may be just a “donated cell” to the parent often means a lot more to a donor-conceived person.
+If a child grows up in a family where half of their genetic, ancestral, and medical background is minimized or negated, they can feel a lot of guilt if and when they become curious about this invisible side of themselves.
 We as parents need to be very careful not to put our own fears and biases onto our children and allow them to process for themselves the meaning of “family” as they mature.
 This is not about our fears as parents.
-We brought these children into the world using a methodology that cut them off from one half of their genetic background.
+We brought these children into the world using a methodology that cut them off from one-half of their genetic background.
 We owe it to them to honor and respect any desires they have to seek out this unknown or “invisible” family.

 At the Donor Sibling Registry we celebrate all of these family connections!